Wirelessbrains/project_record_relocalize_apriltags_M2_PAR/README.md

 This project presents an autonomous navigation system for the AgileX LIMO robot, developed in ROS 2, which utilizes AprilTags as visual fiducial markers.
 The system implements a "Teach, Replay & Resume" methodology, enabling the robot to: (1) Learn a route via manual teleoperation; (2) Replay the route autonomously; and (3) Localize itself and resume the route from any point on the path.
 The entire development process is first validated in a Gazebo simulation environment before deployment on the physical hardware.

+1. **Teach** – Learn a route via manual teleoperation using a joystick.
+2. **Replay** – Follow the learned route autonomously based on recorded AprilTag positions.
+3. **Resume** – Localize itself from the nearest tag and continue the route from any point on the path.
 ---

 ### 👥 Authors